thibaud-c/GST.200UB/lab03/README.md

 TABLESAMPLE(1 percent)
 ```
 - Create a heatmap to visualize the spatial distribution of crime
-- add a filter to animate the data over time
+- Add a temporal filter within keplerGL to animate the data over time

 <br>